 Sometimes the terminology we use in the real estate industry aren’t so clear to buyers and sellers.
-Let’s explain some real estate terminology, and why it is important to understand: Days on Market, or DOM, in Realtor® jargon.
-What does it mean to buyers and sellers?
+Let’s explain some real estate terminology, and why it is important to understand: DOM, in Realtor® jargon, or Days on Market, what does it mean to buyers and sellers?

-As an example, If you see a particular home that has been on the market for 120 days, and the average DOM for the neighborhood is 60 days, that tells you that something is wrong.
+DOM serves to help a homebuyer gather important information about a particular listing.
+As an example, if you see a particular home that has been on the market for 120 days, and the average DOM for the neighborhood is 60 days, that tells you that something is wrong.
 Either the house is priced too high, or there is something wrong with the condition, or both.
 If you look closer and see that the home has not had a price reduction since being on the market, you might deduce (with some accuracy) that the seller is not realistic in their pricing, or not very motivated to sell.

 Buyers: A seller’s motivation makes a big difference when you consider making an offer on a home.

-Likewise, when you see a home that has been on the market for 60 days and has had 3 price reductions, you can accurately guess that the seller is motivated.
-A motivated seller is much more likely to appreciate a fair offer than an unmotivated seller.
+Likewise, when you see a home that has been on the market for 30 days and has had 2 price reductions, you can accurately guess that the seller is motivated.
+Negotiating with a motivated seller is much more likely to end well.
+That seller is more likely to appreciate a fair offer than an unmotivated seller.
 The negotiation will stand a better chance, given there are no other surprises or issues.

 As far as real estate terminology, days on market is a useful statistic for home buyers.
 If correctly used, it will help you decide on an offer price.
 It can give you insight into the seller’s mindset, and help you develop your negotiation strategy.
-Or, it can clue you into the fact that you might just want to move on.
+Or, it can clue you into the fact that you might just want to move on to another home.

 Buyers start to wonder, “what’s wrong with the house?” when they see that it has been on the market significantly longer than other comparable homes.
 Then they start to look for the problems.